yup-VARUN/rocket-tech-gsu.github.io/readme.md

 - Make a pull request when you're ready to contribute code to the production version of the website.
 - Ping either @Varun (President) or @Carter (Advisor & Mentor) to review the pull request if we're taking more than an hour or two.
 (Don't spam us repeatedly though, please.)
 - A GitHub Actions workflow will run once we merge the pull request, and within a few minutes you should see the changes go live.

+# Website Layout:
+1. About Page(also, it should be the landing page):
+  - Team section(with their LinkedIn)
+  - Board section(with their emails n LinkedIn)
+2. Sponsors page:
+  - "Be our sponsor" section
+  - Current Sponsors
+  - Past Sponsors
+3. Learnings Page:
+  - Physics Sub-Page
+  - Softwares Sub-Page
+  - Avionics Sub-Page
+  - Design Sub-Page
+  - Manufacturing Sub-Page